Nursing Home Whistleblowers Can Report Fraud and Receive a Large Reward

 Step 3: The Government will Accept or Reject Your Whistleblower Claim

 Once filed by your nursing home whistleblower attorney, you must wait to see if the US Attorney accepts or rejects the claim.
+Our lawyers work closely with the AUSA’s office and ‘package’ the case to make the government’s job as straightforward as possible.
 This can take some time.
 In order to better your the success of the claim, make sure to keep all potentially relevant documents and evidence of the fraud.

 Step 4: Settlement or Trial of the Nursing Home Fraud Case